 In order to use one of these programs, you can download the assembler source and build it with nasm.
 If you don't want to install nasm, and you have reason to believe that I can be trusted, you can download a pre-built binary and run it directly.
 (Note that you will need to use chmod +x to mark a downloaded binary as executable.)

 This is your classic hexdump program.
 I wrote it one day in a fit of pique, after trying (and failing) to convince the standard Linux programs to output bytes in the formatting style that I've been accustomed to since before reaching my majority.
-I still use this program on a regular basis, even though xxd(1) can now produce nearly identical output.
+I still use this program occasionally, although xxd(1) can now produce nearly identical output.
 My original version simply read from standard input, but I quickly found this irritating enough that I sacrificed a few more bytes in order to allow it to accept a filename on the command line.

 This is a simple base64 decoder utility.
 Like hexdump, it can either accept a filename on the command line, or work on standard input.
 Since sometimes very large files are encoded in base64, I allowed the program to be slightly larger than strictly necessary in order to optimize for speed.
 This version is actually noticeably faster than the utility included in GNU coreutils for 32-bit Linux.